jvde-github/AIS-catcher/README.md

 ## Recent Developments

 A Windows binary version is available for [download](https://drive.google.com/file/d/1wF2L6iu4I79E8j20gVSWhiBj0CHhh9Ik/view?usp=sharing) or get in contact with [me](mailto:jvde.github@gmail.com).
+Note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
+After that, simply unpack the ZIP file in one directory and start the executable.

 Release version **0.22**: Support for 6MHz sampling rate